-Well, URL shortening can also be used for statistical analysis.
-Since URL shortening is a fully fledged service, the websites providing URL shortening provide you with a lot of data like how many people clicked on the link, where did they belong to, their gender, their locations etc.
+Well, It can also be used for statistical analysis.
+Since it is a fully-fledged service, the websites providing URL shortening provide you with a lot of data like how many people clicked on the link, where did they belong to, their gender, their locations etc.

 How does it work

 When you create a shortened URL, you need to supply an original URL to it.
 The URL shortening service has a database that stores both, the original and the shortened URL matched against each other.
 When you visit the short URL, the database fetches the long URL and redirects you to over there.
 Some of them even allow you to specifically define the expiry date and time of that URL.